Scriber Creek Trail Phase 3

 PROJECT SUMMARY

-This project will make critical upgrades to a 4,000-linear‑foot section of shared‑use path from the Lynnwood Transit Center to Wilcox Park.
-It will also improve public access and enjoyment of public parklands.
-A nonmotorized transportation connection between Lynnwood’s Regional Growth Center & City Center Sub-Area, the Interurban Regional Trail, the Lynnwood Transit Center, and the future Lynnwood Link light rail station (2023) and SWIFT bus-rapid transit routes on 196th St SW (SR 524).
+This project is making critical upgrades to a 4,000-linear‑foot section of shared‑use path from the Lynnwood Transit Center to Wilcox Park.
+It is also improving public access and enjoyment of public parklands.
+This will provide a nonmotorized transportation connection between Lynnwood’s Regional Growth Center & City Center Sub-Area, the Interurban Regional Trail, the Lynnwood Transit Center, and the future Lynnwood Link light rail station (2023) and SWIFT bus-rapid transit routes on 196th St SW (SR 524).

 These upgrades comprise Phase 2 and Phase 3 of a three‑phase improvement plan:

-Phase 1 - Connects the Interurban Trail to Scriber Creek Park along the south-southwest edge of the future light rail station.
-It is designed, permitted, and under construction as part of Sound Transit’s Lynnwood Link Extension project.
+Phase 1 - Completed - Connected the Interurban Trail to Scriber Creek Park along the south-southwest edge of the future light rail station.

-Phase 2 - Extends from the southwestern corner of the transit center to approximately 100 feet north of 200th Street SW, just north of Sprague’s Pond Mini Park.
+Phase 2 - Completed - Extends from the southwestern corner of the transit center to approximately 100 feet north of 200th Street SW, just north of Sprague’s Pond Mini Park.

-Phase 3 - Extends from the terminus of Phase 2 just north of 200th Street SW to Wilcox Park.
+Phase 3 - In Construction - Extends from the terminus of Phase 2 just north of 200th Street SW to Wilcox Park.

 Users of the existing trail currently face many barriers.
 These include: